Human Rights mean everyone gets a fair go.

 Some of our rights are protected in law, but many – if not most – human rights are not adequately protected under our current system.

-Basic rights that many New South Wales people take for granted – the right to life, the right to vote, the right to be free from torture and everyone’s right to equality before the law – are not currently protected by legislation.
 While many people in New South Wales enjoy a relatively high standard of living, we should not be complacent about our rights.

 When human rights are not protected in law, they are always in danger of being eroded.
 A Human Rights Act would provide a safeguard so that our politicians can’t simply overlook human rights considerations when making laws.
 Whether it was making laws regarding police accountability, voting, workplace relations, privacy, freedom of speech, censorship, the rights of Indigenous people or counter-terrorism, the parliament would have to take into consideration how the proposed laws would impact on people’s human rights.